 While you should limit or avoid certain foods, you still need to make sure that you’re getting enough nutrients.
 Talk with your doctor or a nutritionist and ask them to help you get the nutrition you need while adjusting your diet to manage symptoms.

 Supplements can prevent or correct deficiencies that may worsen symptoms and lead to complications.
 You may be at risk of not getting the right nutrition if you limit your diet because of symptoms, eat less because of a loss of appetite, and/or have frequent bouts of diarrhea.
 Taking a daily multivitamin can help you get the nutrition you need while symptoms are present.

 There are several supplements that can help you manage the various symptoms of ulcerative colitis.
 For example:

-- Iron.
-Iron deficiency anemia is common in those with moderate to severe ulcerative colitis from rectal bleeding (blood in stool).
+- Iron deficiency anemia is common in those with moderate to severe ulcerative colitis from rectal bleeding (blood in stool).
 Taking an oral iron supplement may be essential.

 Exercise has been shown to reduce stress and anxiety, which are common triggers of ulcerative colitis.
 Physical activity also has a positive impact on overall health.

 As with any chronic condition, it’s important to consult a doctor before starting an exercise regimen.